 If you are a casual employee, you will not get paid personal leave (sick leave).

-If you need to care for someone who is sick, you can take two days of unpaid carer’s leave.
+You can take two days of unpaid carer’s leave if you need to care for someone who is sick.
+You can use this leave if the person who is sick is part of your immediate family or household..
 If you need more leave, it is up to your employer whether they agree.

 In some cases, your employer might give you special paid leave if you self-isolate or if you get sick from the COVID-19 coronavirus.
 Ask your employer if special paid leave is available.